 I’ve watched with great interest as Min Jin Lee’s Pachinko (NY Times Review) gathered steam in the literary world.
 I managed to talk to her at a reading in Boston last year, and read her book over the summer.
-In truth, her book couldn’t have come at a more fortuitous time, as I had been trying to figure out how to conclude my current book project (Mediating Empire, under advance contract with Stanford University Press), a comparative study of Korean American and Korean Japanese (zainichi) literature that I’ve been working on for the past ten years.
+In truth, her book couldn’t have come at a more fortuitous time, as I had been trying to figure out how to conclude my current book project, a comparative study of Korean American and Korean Japanese (zainichi) literature that I’ve been working on for the past ten years.
 It’s only been in the last year or so that I’ve been able to dedicate the bulk of my energies to finishing it, and hope to get it out the door soon.

 Coincidentally, it was while I was researching zainichi literature in Tokyo on a Fulbright grant that I read her first book, Free Food for Millionaires.
 I didn’t know it at the time, but according to interviews, she was also living in Tokyo, researching Pachinko.

 Pachinko is in some ways the perfect example of my book’s central argument–that there’s a transpacific conversation occurring between these two minor literatures that hasn’t been articulated or theorized sufficiently.